 Chuseok is ahead of us in September in Korea!

 Chuseok (‘Hangawi’ in Korean), or the Korean Thanksgiving, is one of the biggest Korean holidays.
-And the good news is, this year’s Chuseok will be 5 days long in total, starting from Sept 22 to 26.
+This year’s Chuseok holiday will be 4 days long in total, starting from Sept 9th to 12th, including the weekend.

 Many shops, department stores, and restaurants will close down at some point during the holiday.

-Still, luckily, there are many places to visit and exciting events for travelers and expats in Korea to enjoy during the Chuseok holiday.
+Still, luckily, there are quite a few places to visit and exciting events for travelers and expats in Korea to enjoy during the Chuseok holiday.

 In Seoul, the royal palaces and museums are perfect places to get into the Chuseok holiday spirit as they will offer plenty of cultural and traditional activities to indulge in.